Getting the network coverage you want with the best price possible

 - Their unlimited plan offers unlimited calls and texts to Australian numbers

-- It also includes an incredible 4GB of data.
+- It also includes an incredible 5GB of data.

-- 40 % off 1st month for new online orders valid until end of August 31.
-Use code: SAVE040
+50 % off 1st month for new online orders valid until end of September 30.CHECK AMAYSIM UNLIMITED

 If you use your phone about as much as an average person, then Vaya’s plans might be right for you.
 Vaya use the Optus network but don’t charge anything like as much as Optus do for access to it.
 Remember, Vaya use the Optus 4G network so if you have one of the latest smartphones, this plan could be right for you.